bneidlinger/RobotWars/RobotWars_app_code.md

     /**
      * Sends the player's robot code, chosen appearance, and name to the server.
      * Called by the Controls class when the 'Ready Up' button is clicked.
-     * The server handles setting the player's ready state upon receiving this.
      * @param {string} code - The robot AI code written by the player.
      * @param {string} appearance - The identifier for the chosen robot appearance.
      * @param {string} name - The player's chosen name.
      */
     sendCodeAndAppearance(code, appearance, name) {
+        // This check relies on the controls state machine now
+        // Allow if state is 'lobby'
+        const canSend = typeof controls !== 'undefined' && controls.uiState === 'lobby';

+        if (!canSend) {
+             console.warn("Attempted to send player data while not in 'lobby' state.
+Ignoring.");
+             if(typeof window.addEventLogMessage === 'function') {
+                 window.addEventLogMessage("Cannot ready up now.", "error");
+             }
+             return;
+        }

-        // Ensure the socket exists and is connected before attempting to send if (!this.socket || !this.socket.connected) {
+        // Ensure the socket exists and is connected if (!this.socket || !this.socket.connected) {
              console.error("Socket not available or not connected.
 Cannot send player data.");
              alert("Not connected to server.
 Please check connection and try again.");
-             // Reset button state locally if send fails if (typeof controls !== 'undefined' && typeof controls.setReadyState === 'function') {
-                controls.setReadyState(false);
+             // Controls state should revert via disconnect/connect_error handlers if needed return;
         }
-             return;
-        }

         console.log(`Sending player data to server: { name: '${name}', appearance: '${appearance}', code: ... }`);
-        // Emit a 'submitPlayerData' event with an object containing all data this.socket.emit('submitPlayerData', {
+        this.socket.emit('submitPlayerData', {
              code: code,
              appearance: appearance,
-             name: name // Include the name field
+             name: name
         });
     }

     /**
      * Sends a signal to the server indicating the player is no longer ready.
-     * Called by the Controls class when the 'Unready' button is clicked or state changes.
+     * Called by the Controls class when the 'Unready' button is clicked.
      */
     sendUnreadySignal() {
+         // This check relies on the controls state machine now
+         // Allow if state is 'waiting'
+         const canSend = typeof controls !== 'undefined' && controls.uiState === 'waiting';

+         if (!canSend) {
+             console.warn("Attempted to send unready signal while not in 'waiting' state.
+Ignoring.");
+              if(typeof window.addEventLogMessage === 'function') {
+                 window.addEventLogMessage("Cannot unready now.", "error");
+             }
+             return;
+         }

         if (!this.socket || !this.socket.connected) {
             console.error("Socket not connected.
 Cannot send unready signal.");
-            // Optionally add message to event log if(typeof window.addEventLogMessage === 'function') {
+            if(typeof window.addEventLogMessage === 'function') {
                 window.addEventLogMessage("Cannot unready: Not connected.", "error");
             }
-            return;
+            // Controls state should revert via disconnect/connect_error handlers if needed return;
         }
         console.log("Sending 'playerUnready' signal to server.");
-        this.socket.emit('playerUnready'); // Emit the specific event
+        this.socket.emit('playerUnready');
     }